T-MavLabs/SAGAR/readme.md

 - **Multi-Data Type Queries**: Query across Occurrence, CTD, AWS, and ADCP data
 - **Data Type Selector**: Explicitly select data types or let the system auto-detect
 - **Real-time Processing**: Shows analysis steps and progress
+- **Automatic Query Saving**: All queries are automatically saved to history for future reference

+### Query History

+SAGAR automatically saves all RAG queries and their results, allowing scientists to easily access and restore previous analyses.

+#### Features:
+- **Automatic Saving**: Every RAG query is automatically saved with:
+  - Original query text
+  - Applied filters (water body, species, depth range, data types)
+  - Full response data (answer, occurrences, dashboard summary)
+  - Timestamp and metadata
+- **Easy Access**:
+  - Click the "Query History" button in the Globe View header (left of "Data PlayGround")
+  - Slides in a right-side panel with all historical queries
+- **Query Information**:
+  - Query text and applied filters
+  - Answer preview (first 150 characters)
+  - Source count and dashboard summary indicator
+  - Date and time of query
+- **Quick Actions**:
+  - **View Results**: One-click restoration of query results to the Analysis Dashboard
+  - **Delete**: Remove queries from history
+- **Persistent Storage**: All queries stored in Supabase `query_history` table
+- **Smart Restoration**: Restores complete query results including charts, visualizations, and dashboard summaries

+#### Usage:
+1. Make a query using the AI-Powered Analysis interface
+2. After the query completes, it's automatically saved
+3. Click "Query History" in the header to view all saved queries
+4. Click "View" on any query to restore and view its results
+5. Use the delete button to remove queries from history

 ### Analysis Dashboard (Search Results View)